 The Empire Mini GS is a follow up of the popular Empire Mini.

-There are multiple updates to the new Mini GS that integrates the latest Empire technology.
+There are multiple updates to the new Empire Mini GS paintball gun that integrates the latest Empire technology.

-The new Mini GS comes with rubber skin, on/off ASA and a full range of upgrades.
+The new Mini GS paintball marker comes with rubber skin, on/off ASA and a full range of upgrades.
 The original Mini has been a tremendous success and the Empire has taken it to another level with the Mini GS.
-Let’s walk through the features and some of the upgrades in this review.
+Let’s walk through the features and some of the upgrades in this Empire Mini GS Review.